notadeejay/rbc-training/data/Week 3 Day 1/09__Create CSS Tooltips__Exercise.md

 ![](https://cdn-images-1.medium.com/max/1600/1*TZq6RcW9ahtPlRywtlg9Yw.gif)

-To create these tooltips, we can use the **Adjacent Sibling Selector**.
+To create these tooltips, we can use the **adjacent sibling selector**.

 ```html
 <h2>Instructions</h2>